MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 ```

-Next, add the code that will trigger the provider to create the database and required containers:
+Add this code if you want the provider to create the database and required containers:

 ```csharp
 // If the following is set, it will create the Cosmos database and